Back to Top

 Pell Grants

 Awards are made after verification and all eligibility requirements are met.
 Award amounts are based on each student's Expected Family Contribution (EFC).
-Payment amounts also vary based on each student's level of enrollment (1/4 time, 1/2 time, 3/4 time, and full-time).
+Payment amounts also vary based on each student's level of enrollment (quarter time, half time, three quarters time and full time).

 Federal Supplementary Educational Opportunity Grant (FSEOG)

-Additionally, students with a baccalaureate degree are not eligible for an FSEOG award.
-Awards are made on a first come, first served basis.
-When the FSEOG is spent during the first phases of awarding, we remove FSEOG from packaging.
+Additionally, students with a baccalaureate degree are not eligible for an SEOG award.
+Awards are made on a first-come, first-served basis.
+When the SEOG is spent during the first phases of awarding, we remove SEOG from packaging.
 We then try to find candidates as money frees up through the disbursement process.

-Students are notified of an FSEOG award on the award letter.
-Funds are released to the student’s account at the conclusion of the drop/add period for the term based on their enrollment status
+Students are notified of an SEOG offer on the offer letter.
+Funds are released to the student’s account at the conclusion of the drop period for the term, based on their enrollment status.

 Federal Work-Study

-AACC awards FWS to students who demonstrate financial need.
-The overall awarding process is outlined above and explains how this program is awarded based on student interest.
-The maximum FWS is approximately $6000.00 for the year.
-Students are paid an hourly rate as determined by their employer.
+AACC awards FWS to students demonstrating financial need.
+The maximum FWS offered is approximately $6,000 for the year.
+Students are paid an hourly rate as determined by their employer and minimum wage regulations.
+The Supervisor’s Handbook outlines the process at AACC.

 Federal Direct Loans

-AACC packages an estimated Direct Loan on the award letter, per federal regulations and loan limits.
-Students must complete an AACC Direct Loan Request Form to request a specific amount of loan money.
+AACC packages an estimated direct loan on the offer letter, per federal regulations and loan limits.
+Students must complete an AACC Direct Loan Request Form to request a specific loan amount.
 First-time borrowers must complete on-line entrance counseling.
-All borrowers must complete a Master Promissory Note as required by Federal law.
+All borrowers must complete a Master Promissory Note as required by federal law.

 Questions?